 Have Defined Trading Rules

 This is not new advice.
 But yet so many traders don’t have defined, written out trading rules in front of them while they trade.
-When the pressure of trade is on, it is easy to stray and lose discipline when you don’t have written rules in front of you to keep you in check.
+When the pressure of a trade is on, it is easy to stray and lose discipline when you don’t have written rules in front of you to keep you in check.

 – Never average down on a losing trade